If you’re new to modern jive, or still feeling like you’re a beginner although you’re past that total newbie phase, then you’re in the right place.

 Some beginners don’t stay for a full class night, but trying the freestyle after classes is the best way to get the feel of a freestyle and practise in an environment with dancers you see each week.
 It’s where you hone your social dancing, and once you’re comfortable in at class night freestyles, then you’re certainly ready to attend a full night of freestyle.

 Look out for freestyles with an ice breaker class first.
 Most are more relaxed than a normal class, and you’ll get the chance to meet people as well as try some new moves.
 Just check the level offered first as some freestyle venues have an advanced class first, rather than general level.

 I’ve included some of the popular beginner focused articles below – just click the image to get to the post.

-If you’re moving into the improver/intermediate level, there’s plenty of tips and technique posts, as well as thoughts and observations about dance.
-So do explore around the website via the categories on the right
+If you’re moving into the improver/intermediate level, What about Dance has plenty of tips and technique posts, as well as thoughts and observations about dance.
+Head over to the improver+ page.